 Your new summer drink has arrived.
 A minty, refreshing riff on sweet tea with a bright dose of citrus, this is the perfect libation to keep you cool and happy all day in the sun.
 Get our Mint and Lime Iced Tea recipe.

 Long beach days stretch into warm beach evenings, and those call for booze.
-Our watermelon margarita hits all the high points: fresh fruit, tangy citrus, and sweet peach liquor.
-Make a big batch ahead and raise a glass to summer.
+Canned cocktails are one option, but our watermelon margarita is easy to put together in a big batch and pour into a growler to tote along, and it hits all the high points: fresh fruit, tangy citrus, and sweet peach liquor.
+Raise a glass to summer.
 Get our Watermelon Margarita recipe.